 Nick has been working in the field of proteomics since 2002, when he started at a biotechnology firm studying small molecule drug candidates with LC-MS/MS. From there, he went on to work in research and development for a diagnostics device company.
 After a move from California to Oregon in 2008, he began working in the software industry at Proteome Software.
 With degrees in biochemistry and computer information systems, Nick spends his days helping researchers exploit powerful software applications and harnessing mega computing platforms.

 He enjoys spending time with his family, building Python web applications, watching cool TV shows, camping, climbing, reading, building things, and growing tomato plants over 8 feet high.
 Nick was once a professional musician, and if you look really closely, you might find an obscure reference or two from his drumming days.

 Jacob Lippincott, User Experience Specialist, Sales and Support

 Jacob was born in Rhode Island and moved to North Carolina at age 10.
-Hes has a BS in Microbiology from the North Carolina State University in 2010.
-For the last 4 years he worked for IEH/JLA in QC, testing various sample types for bacterial contamination.
-He moved to Washington State for a brief period last year to work as a Lab Director.
+He received a BS in Microbiology from the North Carolina State University in 2010.
+After that, he worked 4 years at IEH/JLA in QC, testing various sample types for bacterial contamination.
+He moved to Washington State for a brief period to work as a Lab Director.
 After a short time back in NC he moved back to the PNW to work for Proteome and plans on staying for good!